hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/02_sleuth.md

 ```

 The terminal window should now turn into the R console with the R prompt `>`.

+If you were to manually install a package on Orchestra from CRAN we would have to specify where our library is using the following: `install.packages("name-of-your-package", lib="~/R/library")`.
+For Bioconductor packages nothing would change since we have already modified the environment variable to point to the library.

 ***NOTE:*** *Since we are not working in RStudio on Orchestra, we will not be able to readily view our environment or plots.*